nasif-co/Asterism/Code Descriptions/Web Visualization.md

 			}
 		}
 	}
 	prevSunDown = sunDown;
 }
 ```

-We first set sunDown (boolean) equal to the data received.
-Then, if the visualization has just started (millis()<3000), we immediately set the visualization background to blue for nighttime or orange for daytime.
+We first set *sunDown* (boolean) equal to the data received.
+Then, if the visualization has just started (millis()<3000), we immediately set the visualization background to *blue* for nighttime or *orange* for daytime.
 If, on the contrary, the visualization has already been running for a while, we do a gradual 'sunrise' or 'sunset' effect.
 To achieve this, we do a for loop with 100 steps.
-Inside it, we set 100 timeouts, each separated by 100ms and each setting a gradually increasing color in the range from blue to orange (sunrise) or orange to blue (sunset).
+Inside it, we set 100 timeouts, each separated by 100ms.
+Each timeout, (ie. every 100ms) the program sets the background color to a slightly more orange ( if changing from blue to orange: sunrise) or blue (if changing from orange to blue: sunset) tone.
 Therefore, we get an animated gradient with 100 frames and a duration of 10 seconds (10fps).

-Once the changes have been executed, we update prevSunDown to equal the current sunDown value.
+Once the changes have been executed, we update *prevSunDown* to equal the current *sunDown* value.

 ### controllerMessage
 This is the general function whenever a JSON object arrives containing the data of a single movement in the network.
 What it does is erase the last data point in the *message* arrays, and shift the whole list downward, adding the new data in position 0.
 This way, the data contained in index 0 of all of the *message* arrays corresponds to the data of the most recent message, while the data contained in index 9 corresponds to the data of the oldest message that we have stored.